Species in the Collection Rainforest Tour Orchids

 All photos by Steve Lucas unless otherwise noted

-The separated zones are in regions from bottom to top and include female, sterile, and finally the male flowers which are located higher on the spadix.
-An overview of what happens under natural conditions in the rain forest is in order to be able to understand what we are trying to replicate artificially under green house conditions.
+The separated zones are in regions from bottom to top and include female, sterile male, and finally the male flowers which are located higher on the spadix.
+An overview of what happens under natural conditions in the rain forest is necessary in order to be able to understand what we are trying to replicate artificially under green house conditions.

 The inflorescences of Bisexual Species

-Within the bisexual inflorescence each small section which you can observe on the spadix is an individual flower consisting of a central female structure with a stigma at its center and with several male flowers surrounding that stigma.
-These male flowers are almost impossible to observe except during male anthesis when they are actually producing pollen.
-Examples of a few of the genera of Araceae (aroids) belonging to this section include Anthurium, Monstera and Dracontium species.
+Within the bisexual inflorescence each tiny section on the spadix observed with a good magnifying glass is an individual perfect flower consisting of a central female structure with a stigma at its center having several male flowers surrounding that stigma.
+Within Anthurium species as well as other genera the flowers are contained withing a roughly "diamond-shaped" structure known as a a perigone.
+The male organs are almost impossible to observe except during male anthesis when they are actually producing pollen.
+The spathe itself is not a flower but instead is a modified leaf.
+Examples of a few of the genera of Araceae (aroids) belonging to the bisexual group include Anthurium, Monstera, Dracontium, Stenospermation, Heteropsis, Rhodospatha, Spathiphyllum and others.

-An odor which is sometimes attractive and at others hardly noticeable by the human nose (but always attractive to the specific insect pollinator) is produced and released at this time through a process known as thermogenesis (thermo= heat, genesis= birth).
+An odor which is sometimes attractive and at others hardly noticeable to the human nose (but always attractive to the specific pollinator) is produced and released at this time through a process known as thermogenesis (thermo= heat, genesis= birth).
 That pheromone is distributed by an increase in temperature within the spadix as a result of the release of salicylic acid and other natural occurring heating of the spadix.
-Salicylic acid is, the same chemical compound used in the production of aspirin.
-After female anthesis is complete, usually in a matter of days, the stigmas dry and turn brown.
+Salicylic acid is the same chemical compound used in the production of aspirin.
+After female anthesis (AN-th-sis) is complete, usually in a matter of days, the stigmas dry and turn brown.

 Within bisexual genera pollen is produced in rings around the spadix over a long period of time.
-Some genera produce pollen in these rings from spadice's top progressing slowly on towards the bottom.
-In other genera the pollen production starts at the bottom of the spadix and continues upward to the very tip.
-In genera such as Anthurium, some species have been recorded as producing pollen from the bottom of the spadix moving slowly upwards to the tip, and in others, such as Anthurium regale, it was recorded that this species produces pollen beginning at the top of the spadix then moving slowly downwards.
-Aroid botanist Dr. Tom Croat of the Missouri Botanical Garden offered this additional explanation as to the technical terminology of either event, "Most Anthurium produce their pollen acroscopically (toward the apex) but rarely basioscopically as in those with thumb-shaped spadices.
+Some genera produce pollen in these rings from the spadice's top progressing slowly on towards the bottom.
+More commonly in genera such as Anthurium the pollen production starts at the bottom of the spadix and continues upward to the very tip.
+Most Anthurium species have been found to produce pollen from the bottom of the spadix moving slowly upwards to the tip and in others such as Anthurium regale it was observed this species produces pollen beginning at the top of the spadix moving slowly downwards.
+Acroscopic pollen production is from the bottom up while basioscopic is from the top downward.
+Aroid botanist Dr. Tom Croat of the Missouri Botanical Garden offers this additional explanation of either event, "Most Anthurium produce their pollen acroscopically (toward the apex) but rarely basioscopically as in those with thumb-shaped spadices.
 I think that Dracontium produces stamens basioscopically."

 The inflorescences of Unisexual Species